This post may include affiliate links; for details, see our disclosure policy.

-- Smoky chipotle paprika (we used Victoria Taylor’s,; substitute smoked paprika, paprika, or chipotle powder if not available)
+- Smoky chipotle paprika (we used Victoria Taylor’s); substitute smoked paprika or paprika

 - Preheat oven to 300°F.

-- Rinse and dry the kale.
-Chop the kale into large pieces.
+- Rinse the kale, then dry it completely.
+Chop the kale into large chip-sized pieces.
 In a bowl, toss the kale with the olive oil.

 - Line two baking sheets with parchment paper.
 Place kale leaves on the sheet in a single layer.
 Sprinkle lightly with a modest amount of smoky chipotle paprika or other spice of choice (add kosher salt if it is not already incorporated in your spice mix).